-Past lymphoma research
+Past research into lymphoma

 Help us beat cancer sooner